Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Detailed Coros Dura Accuracy Review

-Just about every review I’ve read seems to say it is.
+A: Almost every review I’ve read seems to say it is.
 Hmmm.
+Strange.

 I can certainly confirm that if I look at its GPS tracks, it is as good as just any other bike computer, as it should be with dual frequency precision.